michaeljohnilagan/aspragers/README.md

 ## Dataset

-The knowledge base contains metadata from a set of articles on PubMed.
+The dataset contains bibliographic information from a set of articles on PubMed.
 Each article (row of the data table) has the following fields (columns of the data table):

 * The unique PubMed ID (PMID)